waddlous/spe/README.md

 ## Platforms:

 Runs natively on linux
-Will add windows support
+Will NOT add windows support
-(which is why the batch file is there)
 Not considering to add OSX support

-## Note from Waddlous

-This is my first ever github project :/
-It's probably going to be pretty bad
-Please don't roast me too badly about this